 A report released last week by intergovernmental economic organisation, the OECD, revealed that income inequality has been increasing since the 1990s, social mobility has stalled, meaning fewer people at the bottom have moved up while the richest have largely kept their fortunes.
 It also confirms that one-in-seven of all middle class households have now fallen into the bottom 20%, and across the 37 OECD countries it would now take the child of a poor family five generations or 150 years to reach the average income.

 The dominance of western neoliberal policies has meant that demand for workers has mostly benefited those at the top, with high salaries and tax breaks offered to attract a “highly skilled workforce” of immigrants to Jersey whereas, despite also high demand, teachers and nurses have seen their wages stagnate or decline.
-The “free-market” ideology in a self regulating market where greater demand should equate to higher wages has proven demonstrably false in Jersey, as it has elsewhere.
+The “free-market” ideological belief in a self regulating market, where greater demand should equate to higher wages, has proven demonstrably false in Jersey, as it has elsewhere.

 For younger generations, the combination of depressed wages and rising house prices and rental costs have led to a bleak outlook of the future.
 It seems a difficult prospect to expect the young to believe in and contribute to an economic system that benefits them little compared to previous generations, especially when there is so much wealth to go around.

 Let’s be clear, if we don’t fix these issues of low pay, wage stagnation and housing affordability, then we will not only be perpetuating a system of exploitation but we will end up cannibalising our own economic future.